What is sustainable travel and why is it important? Why should an average traveler be concerned about it?

 Certification of the company is a good sign that you can expect sustainable travel products and services.
 Yet, you should not automatically exclude other service providers from your sustainable travel list.

-Also reading the travel blogs and watching vlogs help to get the idea if the travel services are truly sustainable.
+Also reading travel blogs and watching vlogs help to get an idea if the travel services are genuinely sustainable.